Earl Foster Thomson

-Lieutenant Earl "Tommy" Thomson (August 14, 1900 – July 1971) was an Olympic equestrian who won 5 medals during his international career.
-He was born in Cleveland.
+Lieutenant Earl "Tommy" Thomson (August 14, 1900 – July 5, 1971) was an American Olympic equestrian who won 5 medals during his international career.

 Biography

+Thomson was born in Cleveland on August 14, 1900.
 Graduating from West Point in 1922, Thomson earned the Silver Star in World War II while he was serving as chief of staff to the 10th Mountain Division in Italy.

 Trained under Harry Chamberlin, Thomson had an extremely successful equestrian Olympic career.
 He finished individually second, and won team gold, at his first Olympic competition in 1932.

 At the 1936 Olympics, he won the team gold and individual silver in eventing on the legendary mare Jenny Camp, being one of the few riders, and the only American, to successfully negotiate the 4th obstacle on cross-country, a water jump.
 This obstacle included a 3' jump into the water and, for most of the competitors, they found that the footing on the bottom was slippery and it was much deeper than it looked.
 This obstacle created considerable controversy as the entire German team made it through, suggesting that the home team could have had prior knowledge regarding the footing.